Let's go through some composting methods, their different speeds and the pros and cons of each below:

 If you're living on a homestead, spreading hay on your garden beds or soil may be a good solution to revitalize the soil.
 And it only takes about 1 month to break down.
 If you have some chicken manure lying around, sprinkle them on the hay.
 There's something in it that helps with the break-down process.

-This method was shared by Ruth Stout.
+This hay composting method was shared by Ruth Stout.
 When asked how much hay to add, she answered:

 Sweet and simple.
 This application can be seen in other parts of the world like in Japan.
-When they are done threshing their wheat or barley plants, they cover the soil with the straws, giving back a part of what has been taken from the Earth to the Earth.
+When they are done threshing their wheat or barley plants, they cover the soil with the straws, giving a part of the Earth back to the Earth, where it belongs.

 - No-work composting